 No.

 To meet the terms & conditions of Google, Publisher Provided IDs (PPIDs) are unique to the individual publisher and intended to identify a single user across multiple devices.
-This basically contradicts the functionality of Universal IDs as they enable the identification of the shared devices across multiple users.
+This basically contradicts the functionality of Universal IDs, as they enable the identification of shared devices across multiple users.

 Audience Targeting

 Users who have logged into your website in the past are likely more engaged with your brand; they’re worth more attention.
 Yet, it is often a challenge to reach these high-value users using cookies alone.
-PPIDs can be used to build custom audience segments when users login to your website.
-In the future, your DMPs or CDPs can use this stored information to create unique user-profiles and identify them across multiple devices.
+When users log in to your website, PPIDs can be used to build custom audience segments.
+In the future, your DMPs or CDPs can use this stored information to create unique user profiles and identify them across multiple devices.

 Frequency capping

-Since cookies are going away, how do you implement frequency capping on web pages?
-This has been coming for a while and a lot of talks recently about whether publishers will be able to implement frequency capping on their sites.
+Since cookies disappear, how do you implement frequency capping on web pages?
+This has been coming for a while and many recent talks about whether publishers can implement frequency capping on their sites.

 But publishers that have implemented membership or subscription models are in a better place than others when dealing with frequency cap limits.
 Using PPIDs, you can limit ad views from a single user*.

-*PPID is a good choice for a single property, but it isn’t helpful across multiple publisher’s properties.
+*PPID is a good choice for a single property but isn’t helpful across multiple publishers’ properties.

 Cross-screen user identification

 Users connecting to a website through different devices lead to the problem of identifying them.
-Cookie containers exist only at websites, meaning you don’t have access to it in apps, CTVs, OTTs, etc. This is when PPIDs come into play, as they can successfully identify users over multiple devices and are not limited to just one or two instances.
+Cookie containers exist only on websites, meaning you can’t access them in apps, CTVs, OTTs, etc. This is when PPIDs come into play, as they can successfully identify users over multiple devices and are not limited to just one or two instances.

-Recently, Google has taken a significant step towards encouraging the publishers to use more first-party data for ad auctions and announced that it will enable the publishers and advertisers to share the PPIDs for programmatic auctions including open auctions.
+Recently, Google has taken a significant step towards encouraging publishers to use more first-party data for ad auctions.
+It announced it would enable the publishers and advertisers to share the PPIDs for programmatic auctions, including open auctions.

 “To enable publishers to further increase their inventory’s value, we’re working to help them expand the use of their PPIDs to more programmatic campaign types, including the Open Auction.
 We’ve begun testing this functionality and look forward to reporting progress.”